 Since American Labradors have so much energy, they do best with active families that enjoy spending time outdoors.

-Although either of these dogs requires a daily commitment to exercise, the American strain can be more hyperactive, especially if they don’t have enough to do.
+Both of these dogs need a daily commitment to exercise.
+But, the American strain can be more hyperactive, especially if they don’t have enough to do.

 First time owners and those with a less energetic lifestyle may find the English Lab easier to handle.